poppingtonic/transformer-visualization/README.md

 ###### With thanks and Acknowledgements:

-- Esben Kran - for hosting the Interpretability Jam, which accelerated this work.
+- Esben Kran, Sabrina Zaki - for hosting the Interpretability Jam, which accelerated this work.
 - Neel Nanda - for publishing TransformerLens and making public his research process.
 Wonderful gifts!

 ### New: To help us fund further work in this area, try Digest, my new document understanding service.
 We are launching on Pi Day.